mjayadharan/ML_mini_projects/Keras:TensorFLow2/1_getting_started/readme.md

 ## Installation

 - Installation guide for tf.keras module based on TensorFlow version >2.
-- Assuming that anaconda is not installed:
+- Assuming that anaconda is installed:
     - if not install anaconda following [this.](https://docs.anaconda.com/anaconda/install/linux/)
 - Installing tf for cpu only(recommended for beginners):
 ```